 WordPress was once built as a blogging platform — and besides the fact it is being utilized as a CMS, it still is a blogging platform.
-A banana is a banana, and WordPress is a blog platform.
+A banana is a banana, and WordPress is a blog platform, that’s fact.

-In 2003 blogging became extremely popular, and around that time, WordPress was released — a blogging software that could be installed and used quick and easy: the right product at the right time.
+In 2003 blogging became extremely popular, and around that time, WordPress was released — a blogging software that could be installed and used quick’n’easy: It was the right product at the right time.
 Thus, WordPress became popular among bloggers and individual users.
 Until today, it’s a great software if you are an individual and have not enough budget nor time, WordPress is the perfect solution.

-When corporations also started using WordPress, they mostly started to create their own Themes rather than choosing from what was shared by individuals.
+When corporations also started using WordPress, they mostly started to create their own Themes rather than choosing from what was shared.
 Repurposing WordPress was a great idea, since WordPress is much easier to use and has many other advantages.
 However, even as of 2020, the naked WordPress install lacks many features a company needs.
 That’s why there is a vast of Plugins available that will somewhat help to add new features to WordPress.
-And even with these third-party Plugins, I concluded that some of them are very helpful (such as Woo Commerce for e-commerce, Yoast for SEO), but you still have to code your own plugins for the individual needs of a business.
+And even with these third-party Plugins, I concluded that some of them are very helpful (such as Woo Commerce for e-commerce, Yoast for SEO, Elementor for editing etc.), but you still have to code your own plugins for the individual needs of a business.